-Do you need something to keep the kiddos busy while you make a phone call or wash your hair?
-This easy-to-make car play mat will do the trick!
-And making it is a breeze with this tutorial.
+Do you need a way to keep the kids busy while you make a phone call or wash your hair?
+This easy-to-make felt play mat is just what you need!
+Following this tutorial will make creating it a breeze.

-It’s no secret that young children have boundless energy (where do they get it all?).
-And, if parents don’t want to feel like ripping out their hair by the end of the evening, they need to work towards directing that energy into various activities.
+It's no secret that young children have boundless energy—seriously, where do they get it all?
+To avoid feeling overwhelmed by the end of the day, parents should look for ways to channel that energy into various activities.

-Today, I’m making one of those activities.
-It’s perfect for pulling out when you need a moment or tossing into the car to take with you on a drive or to an appointment.
+Today, I'm sharing one of those activities.
+This play mat is perfect for pulling out when you need a moment to yourself or for bringing along in the car during drives or appointments.

 Note: If you are craving more interactive toy ideas, check out our Quiet Activity for Toddlers, Magnetic Fishing Game, and Easy DIY Toddler Busy Bag With Truck Shapes.